VHA Heart in Mind toolkit provides a new way to empower caregivers and clients affected by dementia

 The Heart in Mind free printable booklet and e-module training course is easily accessible anytime at www.vha.ca/HeartInMind.
 The program covers a wide range of strategies to enhance the quality of life for those living with dementia including how to: engage feelings, understand personal stories and interests, communicate in their language and take part in meaningful activities.

 The research process began in May 2018.
+The need for a tool like Heart in Mind came out of discussions with Client Partners as part of VHA’s focused work in caring for people with cognitive challenges.
 After completing a Dementia Care Matters Butterfly Model course, which had already shown promise in the long term care setting, the team felt confident they could build something that would honour a person and emotion-centred approach to dementia care for home care providers.

-“About 2 years ago, an invitation was extended to join the Cognitive Impairment Steering Committee and during this time a previous project was identified that could be restarted to assist our clients and their care partners,” says Wilfred.
+“About 2 years ago, an invitation was extended to join the Cognitive Impairment Steering Committee and during this time, a previous project was identified that could be restarted to assist our clients and their care partners,” said Wilfred.

 They were able to incorporate other learnings from their work at VHA into Heart in Mind, including a tool to engage physical activity for older adults living with cognitive impairment, and research on the Indigenous Cognition and Aging Awareness Research Exchange.